 6:45 Clean up after dinner and spend time with kids before putting them to bed.

 10:30 Get ready for bed

 If you don’t already have a plan for your day, I hope this has been helpful and given you some guidance.
 It will take a little time to figure out the best schedule for you, but it is absolutely worth it!

-When you get intentional with your days, will find that you accomplish more and still have time to rest or maybe even start a hobby!
+When you get intentional with your days, you’ll find that you are more productive and still have time to rest or maybe even start a hobby!
 Your whole family will thrive when your day is structured and focused.